psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-Perhaps the same Eliza Young was also involved in another incident a coupleof years later:
+Perhaps the same Eliza Young was also involved in another incident a couple of years later:

 ```{admonition} Ill-using a wife, March 1848
 :class: dropdown